Shujay10/developers/README.md

 and enabled the string form.
 If needed you can altre the code and check out the json API.

-And there was a problem in generate a signed APK.
 Thank you.

 Shujay K E